 - Use influencer marketing: mostly for B2C businesses, promoting their brand with blogger and influencer endorsements increases brand visibility, credibility and engagement more than any marketing activities.
 But make sure you’re working with trustworthy influencers.

-- Look for co-branding opportunities: Take advantage of partnerships with other brands that are related to any area of your business.
+- Look for co-branding opportunities: Take advantage of partnerships with other brands related to any area of your business.
 You can cover each other’s gaps, benefit from both brands’ strengths and reach a broader audience.

 Guest post written by Asena